 More information is available from Australian Education International.

-Most Defence Graduate Positions are located in Canberra, or you will be required to undertake a mandatory rotation to Canberra throughout the program.
+Most Defence Graduate Program positions are located in Canberra, or you will be required to undertake a mandatory rotation to Canberra throughout the program.
 If you do not reside in Canberra you must be prepared to relocate to Canberra (see below regarding Research & Innovation stream).

-You will be required to relocate to Canberra or other regional area of Australia for development or final placement for positions within the Defence Capability Pathway (Engineering, Logistics & Procurement and Contracting).
-You must be prepared to relocate.
+You will be required to relocate to Canberra or other regional area of Australia for development or final placement for positions within the Defence Capability Pathway (Engineering, Maritime Engineering and Naval Construction, Logistics & Commercial).

 Defence will provide assistance with domestic relocation costs and arrangements.